newrelic/newrelic-azure-functions/README.md

 |[New Relic Event Hub Function](EventHub)| Collects and forwards log data from Azure Event Hubs to New Relic Logs. | <ul><li>[Azure Activity and Resource Logs](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/resource-logs-stream-event-hubs)</li><li>[Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/tutorial-azure-monitor-stream-logs-to-event-hub)</li></ul>|
 |[New Relic Azure Blob Storage Function](BlobForwarder) | Collects and forwards log data from Azure Blob Storage to New Relic Logs.| <ul><li>[Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/troubleshoot-diagnostic-logs#enable-application-logging-windows)</li><li>[Azure Web Server](https://docs.microsoft.com/en-us/azure/app-service/troubleshoot-diagnostic-logs#enable-web-server-logging)</li></ul> |

-## Support

-New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
-You can find this project's topic/threads here:

->Add the url for the support thread here

 ## Contributing

 Contributions to improve newrelic-azure-functions are encouraged!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 To execute our corporate CLA, which is required if your contribution is on behalf of a company, or if you have any questions, please drop us an email at open-source@newrelic.com.

+## Community

+New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
+Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub: [Log forwarding](https://discuss.newrelic.com/tag/log-forwarding)

+## A note about vulnerabilities

+As noted in our [security policy](../../security/policy), New Relic is committed to the privacy and security of our customers and their data.
+We believe that providing coordinated disclosure by security researchers and engaging with the security community are important means to achieve our security goals.

+If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

+If you would like to contribute to this project, review [these guidelines](https://opensource.newrelic.com/code-of-conduct/).

 ## License
 newrelic-azure-functions is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.